||||Browse & Search|||||About Us|||||Site Guide|||||Resources|||||Scholars Only|||||Contact Us||||

 In a world where religion plays so central a role in social, political and economic events, as well as in the lives of communities and individuals, there is a critical need for ongoing reflection upon and understanding of religious traditions, issues, questions and values.
 The American Academy of Religion's mission is to promote such reflection through excellence in scholarship and teaching in the field of religion.

-As a learned society and professional association of teachers and research scholars, the American Academy of Religion has more than 10,000 members who teach in some 1,000 colleges, universities, seminaries and schools in North America and abroad.
+As a learned society and professional association of teachers and research scholars, the American Academy of Religion has about 9,000 members who teach in some 900 colleges, universities, seminaries and schools in North America and abroad.
 The Academy is dedicated to furthering knowledge of religion and religious institutions in all their forms and manifestations.
 This is accomplished through Academy-wide and regional conferences and meetings, publications, programs and membership services.

 Within a context of free inquiry and critical examination, the Academy welcomes all disciplined reflection on religionboth from within and outside of communities of belief and practiceand seeks to enhance its broad public understanding.